 Artistic Director - Olena Hodges (she/her; Founding ISF Company Member, 12th season with ISF) is honored to lead the team making the magic of ISF happen.
 Her passion for Shakespeare began early in childhood and has become the driving force of her artistic life.
 She believes deeply in the humanity inherent in classical texts as a vehicle for contemporary social examination and change.
 Olena grew up on Whidbey, spending much of her time on the Whidbey Children’s Theater stage, and could not be prouder to contribute to the rich artistic realm of this community through ISF.
 Favorite roles on the ISF stage include Rosalind in As You Like It, Juliet in Romeo & Juliet, Beatrice in Much Ado about Nothing, and Desdemona in Othello (among many others).
 She holds a BFA in Performance from Southern Oregon University, is a graduate of Circle in The Square Theater School, and in the inaugural class of Leadership Whidbey.
 She also serves on the board of the Langley Arts Commission.
 Find her in her other role as a glass blower at Callahan’s Firehouse in Langley!

-Operations Manager - Angelica Metcalf (she/her; 6th season with ISF) feels so fortunate to be returning to Island Shakespeare Festival for her sixth year with the company; this will be her third year as their production manager.
+Operations Director - Angelica Metcalf (she/her; 6th season with ISF) feels so fortunate to be returning to Island Shakespeare Festival for her sixth year with the company; this will be her third year as their production manager.
 She graduated cum laude from Western Washington University with a BA in stage management.
 She has stage managed for theatres all over Washington State since graduation including Village Theatre KIDSTAGE, the Mount Baker Theatre, Western Washington University, and, of course, ISF.
 She officially moved to Whidbey Island last year to begin working at Whidbey Island Center for the Arts, where she is now their volunteer coordinator, box office manager, patron services manager, and executive assistant.
 She would like to thank her mom and dad, her friends, her dog Luna, and the entire staff and board at ISF.
 Despite all obstacles, ISF continues to work hard to keep theatre alive, in one form or another, and redefine this art form in a time of crisis.